dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Using cnf as a User Claim

-The `cnf` claim in the ID Token MUST NOT be used as proof a party presenting the ID Token controls the key identified by `cnf`.
+The `cnf` claim in the ID Token MUST be verified together with proof of possession and MUST NOT be treated as proof on its own.
 A proof of possession is REQUIRED to establish that a party controls the key identified by `cnf`.
 The `cnf` claim SHOULD only be used to bind a signed object with the other claims in the ID Token.

 # IANA Considerations